lewagon/data-setup/LINUX.md

 If you do not own a credit card, an alternative is to setup a **Revolut** account.
 Revolut is a financial app that will allow you to create a virtual credit card linked to your mobile phone billing account.

-👉 Skip this step if you own a credit card and use your credit card for the setup
+Skip this step if you own a credit card and use your credit card for the setup.

 Download the Revolut app, or go to [revolut](https://www.revolut.com/a-radically-better-account) and follow the steps to download the app (enter your mobile phone number and click on Get Started).